 Your dishwasher may be one of the hardest working appliances in your kitchen.
 After all, it takes care of cleaning dishes, glasses, silverware, pots, pans and other essentials after the meal is done.
 But food residue and mineral build-up can keep your dishwasher from performing at its best.
+Keep it clean to avoid clogs, leaks and damage.
 That’s why cleaning a dishwasher is an important part of appliance maintenance.
 Cleaning your dishwasher once every 30 days is recommended for optimal performance, and our guide to how to clean a dishwasher can show you how.

 Cleaning a Dishwasher Instructions